iremgulcin/necip-halil/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to UNDP and Samsung's Innovation Campus AI program for their collaboration.
+Special thanks to UNDP and Samsung's innovation AI program for their collaboration.
 Prof. Dr. Taşkın Kavzoğlu's insights on forest fires provided valuable guidance.
 UAV Image